-Standard 8.2 Technology Education, Engineering, and Design: All students will develop an understanding of the nature and impact of technology, engineering, technological design, and the designed world, as they relate to the individual, global society, and the environment.
-Strand G. The Designed World By the end of grade Content Statement CPI # Cumulative Progress Indicator (CPI) 12 proo prov resc designed world is the duct of a design process that vides the means to convert burces into products and ems.
-8.2.12.G.1 Analyze the interactions among various technologies and collaborate to create a product or system demonstrating their interactivity.
+Standard of technology, engineering, to O , nd Design: All students will develop an understanding of the nature and impact sign, and the designed world, as they relate to the individual, global society, and the environment.
+Strand G. The Designed World By the end of Content Statement CPI# Cumulative Progress Indicator (CPI) grade The designed world is the product of a design process that 8.2.12.G.1 Analyze the interactions among various technologies and collaborate to create a product or system demonstrating their interactivity.
+12 vides the means to convert ources into products and systems.